statikbe/laravel-filament-flexible-content-blocks/documentation/configuration.md

 ## Block previews

-You can show previews of the blocks instead of the forms by enabling this setting below.
+You can show previews of the blocks instead of the forms by enabling the `block_preview.enabled` setting.
 This will show a preview of the block, styled in the design of the given stylesheet.
-The style is scoped to only that block preview.
+The style is scoped to only that block preview by using the shadow DOM.

 It is possible to enable interactivity with the blocks, if enabled you will for instance be able to click links and call-to-actions. **Warning:** This might lead the user to another page and edits might get lost.